Ready for winter sensory play?

 RELATED: Like water play?
 You will love our water play roundup!

-Why is this winter sensory bin so good for development?
+Why is this sensory play important?

 I love referring to the book, Loose Parts to help explain the importance of movement.